shepherdjerred/astro-opengraph-images/README.md

    - `og:description`
      - Optional.
 This field may be used when generating images.

    Your site will fail to build if the tags above are not set.
 Additionally, if the value of `og:image` does not match what this integration expects, the site will fail to build.
-This is to ensure your site is correctly configured to display
+This is to ensure your site is correctly configured to display Open Graph images.

    Make sure the [`site`](https://docs.astro.build/en/reference/configuration-reference/#site) property is configured in your Astro config.
 This integration will not work without it.